Sweet Fried Plantains

 I usually fry these plantains either just before my main dish is done or while the entree is cooling before it’s time to serve.
 Because, seriously, they only take about 5 minutes to cook!

-First, peel the plantains and slice them on an angle into ½ inch thick ovals.
+First, peel the plantains and slice them at an angle into ½ inch thick ovals.

 Now gently add the smashed garlic clove and plantain slices to the pan, in a single layer.
 The pieces should be spread out a bit so they don’t touch.
 If the pan is too crowded you won’t get that lovely golden brown fry on the edges.
 So depending on the size of your pan, you might have to work in two batches.